datastax/nodejs-driver/doc/upgrade-guide/README.md

 ## 4.0

+The following is a list of changes made in version 4.0 of the driver that are relevant when upgrading from version 3.x.

 ### Changes to the retry and load-balancing policies

 `ExecutionInfo` is introduced as a wrapper around the `QueryOptions` provided to the execution methods.